WebsiteBaker-modules/anynews/README.md

 # Anynews Code Snippet for CMS WebsiteBaker (2.8.x)
 The code snippet `Anynews` is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) `news` module.
 Just call the Anynews function ***displayNewsItems();*** where you want the news output to appear on your frontend.
-Optional function parameter, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
-Anynews ships with four templates - including a nice jQuery sliding effect - ready for use out of the box.
+Optional function parameters, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
+Anynews ships with four templates - including two jQuery sliding effects - ready for use out of the box.

 Power users define their own placeholders containing information extracted from the short and/or long `news` module description.
 Mastering Anynews is possible - but requires you to study the information provided in the section ***Customizing Anynews***.